Ganache Topped Truffle Brownies

 A fashionista at heart, she combed the sales racks for designer deals and shared the couture gems she’d unearth at the famous Aspen thrift shop with her girlfriends.
 My mom took comfort in cooking and dazzled our family with recipes from the New York Times Cookbook as well as handwritten recipe cards from her bridge club friends.

 Gretchen adored her children and grandchildren and often rocked my colicky babies so I could catch a few winks.
 She lived a long fruitful life, full of loyal friends, a loving family, laughter, and song.
 A life lived to the fullest.
-Should we all be so lucky.
+We should all be so lucky.

 Memories of a Life Well Lived